vishipayyallore/speaker-series-2025/0607_ID8NXT_AISkillSprint_GH_Copilot/README.md

-# AI-102 - Implementing Custom Skills in Azure AI Search
+# AI Skill Sprint - LAB303 Hands on with GitHub Copilot in VS Code

 ## Date Time: 27-May-2025 at 03:30 PM IST